HewlettPackard/swarm-learning/docs/User/Swarm_Learning_Command_Interface.md

 ## <a name="SECTION_ZL5_PFG_HSB"/> SWCI commands related to context

-Users are required to explicitly create a context \(using the CREATE context command\) and activate it as follows:
+A SWCI tool can control operations on multiple Swarm Learning framework instances.
+Each instance is encapsulated and represented as a context.
+At a given time, only one context is active.
+All SWCI commands work with the current active context (default context) and they do not take context as an explicit argument.
+Before running any SWCI command, users are required to explicitly create a context \(using the CREATE context command\) and activate it as follows:

 ```
 +----------------------------------------------------------------+